What is feature engineering? Definition, techniques and importance

 3. Normalization

 Let’s say that in a numerical feature, we have the possible values in a range between 350 and 1450.
-Normalization allows us to convert these values in the range between 0 and 1.
+Normalization allows us to squeeze these values between 0 and 1.

-This technique is useful when we want to compare feature values on different scales.
+This technique is useful when we want to compare features on different scales.
 The formula for normalization is:

 new_x = x – min / max – min